 158 .
 21st Street, Stop A1800, Austin, TX 78712-1704

 Tel: +1 512 232 7249; Email: firstname.lastname @ austin.utexas.edu

-My book (2015 University of Pennsylvania) and other papers focus on the political nature of languages.
+My book (University of Pennsylvania 2015) and other papers focus on the political nature of languages.
 Why do governments recognize some languages but not others?
 What are the social and economic consequences of linguistic recognition?
 I explore these topics in my Ethnic Politics and Southeast Asian Politics courses.
-I am currently a board member of IPSA's RC-50 (Language and Politics).
+I am currently the vice-president of IPSA's RC-50 (Language and Politics).

 I have a book manuscript looking at the languages used within migrant communities and how these networks affect political incorporation levels .
 I study the Chinese in Central-Eastern Europe.
 My surveys of the Chinese migrants are the largest to have ever been done in the region.
 I was previously a Fulbright US Scholar (Romania) and a CAORC Multi-Country Fellow (Bulgaria and Hungary).
 I teach about the Chinese diaspora in my East European Politics course.